SlumberDemon/SofaStorage/README.md

 Making this public so I can test it!

+Also a lot of the code was based of AirDrives code!

 ## Todo:
 - [x] Remove https and http from website url
 - [ ] Turn key into number line